-It can often be a difficult time for parents when they suspect that their child may have some sort difficulty with succeeding in exam conditions.
+As an education consultancy, we know it can often be a difficult time for parents when they suspect that their child may have some sort of difficulty with succeeding in exam conditions.
 A few tips can be found here which are intended to be useful guidance for parents.
 They include how you might go about finding out if there is an educational reason why your child could be eligible for extra time.

 However, establishing the nature and degree of the difficulties needs to be instigated well in advance to ensure that your child receives the necessary support they require in the classroom, well before an application for Access Arrangements is sought with an Examining Body.
 This is because there are clear guidelines that stipulate there should be continuity of provision between the classroom and the examination room.
 Your child’s usual method of working in the classroom will be considered when approval and the type of arrangement are being decided upon.

 Educational Centres are now able to award up to 25% additional time if they have a report from a qualified psychologist or an appropriately qualified teacher, or if your child has a Statement that verifies the need for this kind of requirement.
 The fact that a child has a Statement of Educational Need, is currently on School Action or School Action Plus, or has a physical, attentional, behavioural, social or emotional disability may or may not qualify them for extra time.

 Extra time in exams is a very common arrangement where a child has specific learning difficulties however, there is a wide range of alternative arrangements that can be made, for example, the use of a laptop in exams or the provision of a reader or scribe, to name but a few.
 Each arrangement is made dependent on the individual needs of each child.